carloscinelli/NetworkRiskMeasures/README.md

 We are looking for interesting public datasets!
 -----------------------------------------------

-Most data that we use are confidential and we can't use them as examples on the package.
-So ee are looking for interesting, public datasets on bilateral exposures, and if you have any suggestion, please do let us know!
+Most bilateral exposures data are confidential and can't be used as examples on the package.
+So we are looking for interesting, public datasets on bilateral exposures for that purpose.
+If you have any suggestions, please let us know!

 Example usage
 -------------